-	The bluesign® system works to combat this by uniting the entire textile supply chain to jointly reduce its impact by eliminating substances posing risks to people and the environment from the beginning of the supply chain.
+All apparel will be made with bluesign® approved dyes in bluesign® approved factories.
+The bluesign® system works to combat the environmental impacts of textile dyeing by uniting the entire textile supply chain to jointly reduce its impact by eliminating substances posing risks to people and the environment from the beginning of the supply chain.

-We are already using bluesign® certified dyes on our new Clean Color apparel collection (due out Fall 2019), and plan to expand that line with each factory build, eventually moving to bluesign® certified dyes for all our products.
+We are already using bluesign® certified dyes on our new Clean Color apparel collection, and plan to expand that line with each factory build, eventually moving to bluesign® certified dyes for all our products.
 The factory that produces 80% of our garments is already bluesign® certified, as is our primary fabric mill and we are committed to helping our other factory partners achieve bluesign® certification over the coming years.
 Learn more about the bluesign® system here.

+For 2020 we became certified Climate Neutral, offsetting our entire carbon footprint.
+Our credits (1,486 tCO2e) came from forests.
 Many of our employees bike to work every day, and we now have an all-electric company vehicle.
-We use 100% renewable energy to power our building.
-Our goal is to be carbon positive in our US offices by 2025.
-Furthermore, we hope to work with our factory partners to use 50% renewable energy in the production of our products by 2026.
+We use 100% renewable energy to power our building, including wind and solar.
+In 2020, we used 12,060 kWh of renewable energy, preventing 18,799lbs of carbon dioxide from entering the air.
+Our goal is to be carbon positive in our US offices by 2025, looking at ways we can conserve and generate energy as part of our operations.